Flavia Vidal, Director

 Dr. Wall has been part of the advisory board since 2018.

-Nick teaches Computer Science and Mathematics and Andover and comes to his work with the Brace Center through a desire to make those fields more equitably represented.
+Nicholas teaches Computer Science and Mathematics and Andover and comes to his work with the Brace Center through a desire to make those fields more equitably represented.
 He believes that feminist theory and scientific inquiry can and should both be utilized in the STEM classroom.
 He works to see how data has been misused to continue inequities, and he enjoys exploring the ways that data practices could instead help create a more just world.

 Dr. Zufelt has been part of the advisory board since 2018.